 Approximately 40% of Canadians found themselves working from home for a period of time during the pandemic.
 New in 2020 and extending until 2022, there is an easy way to calculate and claim home office expenses on your tax return.

-If you were an employee (receive a T4) and were required to work from home for at least 4 consecutive weeks (either part time or full time), you may be eligible to claim a tax credit of $2/day to a maximum of $400 total to help offset your home office expenses – and you don't need to produce any receipts!
-There are two other methods to claim expenses this year:
+If you were an employee (receive a T4) and were required to work from home for at least 4 consecutive weeks (either part time or full time), you may be eligible to claim a tax credit of $2/day to a maximum of $500 ($400 in 2020) total to help offset your home office expenses and you don't need to produce any receipts!
+This handy worksheet will help guide you.

-2) a full regular employment expense claim – which requires receipts for all expenses and a signed T2200 form by your employer.
+2) a full regular employment expense claim which requires receipts for all expenses and a signed T2200 form by your employer.
 See a professional accountant to determine which home office expense claim is applicable and most beneficial for your situation.